The CADE ATP System Competition

 Entrants are advised to finalize their installation packages and check these

 well in advance of the system delivery deadline.

-This gives the competition organizers time to help resolve any difficulties
+This gives the competition organizer time to help resolve any difficulties

 - Systems must be fully automatic, i.e., all command line switches have

-to be the same for all problems/problem batches in each division.
+to be the same for all problems/problem categories in each division.

-- The system's performance must be reproducible by running the system again.
+- Systems' performance must be reproducible by running the system again.